zowe/zowe-install-packaging/smpe/bld/service/README.md

 ```
 ### Remove current-apar.txt

-\&lt;the APARs are now embedded in the PTF, so this file may no longer exist\&gt;
+&lt;the APARs are now embedded in the PTF, so this file may no longer exist&gt;
-\&lt;Note: the same is true for current-hold-\*.txt, which is not used in this sample\&gt;
+&lt;Note: the same is true for current-hold-\*.txt, which is not used in this sample&gt;

 ### Create/update promoted-apar.txt
 ```